nytud/NYTK-NerKor/README.md

 ## Data

 Corpus files are under the 'data' folder.
-They are grouped by genre: fiction, legal, news, web, wikipedia.
+There are two subfolders: the 'genres' subfolder contains the data files grouped by genre: fiction, legal, news, web, wikipedia; while the 'train-devel-test' subfolder contains symlinks to the original data files.

 A ~200,000 tokens subcorpus contains gold standard morphological annotation besides NE labels.

+The proportion of train, devel and test sets is around 80%-10%-10%.
+All sets provide a balanced selection from all genres and sources.
+The morphologically annotated subcorpus is also represented in all sets in a balanced way.
+For exact numbers, see the train-devel-test table below.

 The fiction subcorpus contains i) novels from MEK (Hungarian Electronic Library) and Project Gutenberg; and ii) subtitles from OpenSubtitles.

 The legal texts come from EU sources: it is a selection from the EU Constitution, documents from the European Economic and Social Committee, DGT-Acquis and JRC-Acquis.

 The sources of the news subcorpus are: Press Release Database of European Commission, Global Voices and NewsCrawl Corpus.

 Web texts contain a selection from the [Hungarian Webcorpus 2.0](https://hlt.bme.hu/en/resources/webcorpus2).